WATER MICROBIOLOGIST - SENIOR

 - Water plant section employees are considered “essential” and must report to work no matter the weather conditions or emergency event.
 Employees must respond when called for after-hours emergencies by reporting onsite and conducting necessary work to resolve the emergency.

-- Bachelor’s degree in Microbiology or closely related field.
+- Bachelor’s degree in Microbiology or a closely related field from an accredited college or university.

 - Four years of professional experience in an environmental laboratory performing duties related to this position.